bionanoimaging/bionanoimaging.github.io/AlignIt/README.md

 ### List of possible component types

-- `Laser` ("rays": [0,0], "diameter": 0.3), the two numbers refer to the number or radial layers and azimuthal rays in each layer. "diameter" refers to the total diameter of the outer layer of laser rays.
+- `Laser` ("rays": [0,0], "diameter": 0.3, "power": 1.0, "divergence": 0.0, "divergencex": 0.0, "divergencey": 0.0, "wavelength": 488.0), the two numbers refer to the number or radial layers and azimuthal rays in each layer. "diameter" refers to the total diameter of the outer layer of laser rays. "power" specifies the brightness of the laser.
+The various "divergence" values specify how much divergence the rays leaving the laser have (..x and ..y mean along the x and y direction). "wavelength" specifies the wavelengths in nanometer.
 - `Lens` ("r1": 1.0, "r2": 2.0, "wedge_angle": 0.0), with r1 and r2 referring to the radius of curvature of each lens surface.
 If not given the value of zero is assumed, which really means infinite, i.e. a flat surface.
 Note that also negative values are allowed, referring to a concave surface.
 If "trace_reflection" is set to `true`, weak reflection beams will be launched. "wedge_angle" (only for r0=0.0 and r1=0.0) allows to create a weak prism, e.g. for shear-plates. "wedge_lambda" is an alternative method, which scales slightly better to show interference fringes for small angles, to be used in shear-plates.
 If `cylinder` is set to `true`, the lens will be interpreted as a cylinder lens.
 The refrative index has the default 1.52 but can be specified (e.g. "refractive_index": 1.33).
 If a range ("refractive_index": [1.0, 1.6]) is specified, a slider will be diplayed allowing to change the refractive index.
 A third value can specify its initial setting.
 - `Mirror`
 - `Beamsplitter`